BlockchainCommons/developer-web-site/_pages/envelope-gstp-tech.md

 ## Step 5: Copy Recipient's Continuation

-The sender also copies over the continuation sent by the recipient in a previous message.
+The sender also copies over the continuation sent by the recipient in a previous message (if any).
+Because it's encrypted, they can't read it: they just copy it over.

 ![](/assets/images/gstp-ex-5.jpeg)

 ## Step 6: Wrap the Content

 All Envelope assertions apply to a subject.
 That means that whenever you want something to apply to the entire contents of an Envelope, and not just the subject, you need to wrap it, essentially creating a new Envelope with the entirety of the previous Envelope as the subject.
-This is the next step.
+Wrapping the envelope-to-date is the next step.

 ![](/assets/images/gstp-ex-6.jpeg)

 ## Step 7: Sign the Wrapped Envelope

-With the Envelope now wrapped, the sender can sign it with the private key matching the public key that's included in the contents.
+With the Envelope now wrapped, the sender can sign the entire contents with the private key matching the public key that's included in the contents.

 ![](/assets/images/gstp-ex-7.jpeg)